Coach shares rise on report of LVMH interest

-(Reuters) - Coach Inc (COH.N) shares rose the most in four months, with traders citing a retail industry news website report that French luxury products company LVMH Moet Hennessy Louis Vuitton SA (LVMH.PA) was interested in buying the handbag maker.
+Dec 11 (Reuters) - Coach Inc shares rose the most in four months, with traders citing a retail industry news website report that French luxury products company LVMH Moet Hennessy Louis Vuitton SA was interested in buying the handbag maker.

 Coach said it did not comment on rumors and speculation.
 LVMH declined to comment.

-Coach, founded in 1941 in a Manhattan loft, has reported declining sales for five quarters in a row, losing market share to newer entrants such as Michael Kors Holding Ltd (KORS.N) and Kate Spade & Co KATE.N.
+Coach, founded in 1941 in a Manhattan loft, has reported declining sales for five quarters in a row, losing market share to newer entrants such as Michael Kors Holding Ltd and Kate Spade & Co.

 The company’s recent fashion shows and products, however, have appealed to LVMH’s design team, one of the sources told primeretailer.com.